ph-ph/ph-ph.github.io/content/posts/tokenomics-of-bliss.md

 How did they come up with this 50/20/20/10 structure?
 Well, I guess you have to start somewhere.
 Makes me wonder how Airbnb and Uber determined their fee structure in the beginning.
 At least they could look at existing businesses operating roughly in the same space.
 Nowadays they certainly have huge teams of people who spend all their time slightly tweaking the fees to increase revenue while keeping the business sustainable.
 It's much harder to tweak the fee structure in a smart contract, let alone A/B test it.

 It's unlikely that Bliss will live long enough to get to that level of sophistication (unless they are super lucky and 50/20/10/10 is _the right_ parameters).
-But I guess the experimentation and tuning in web3 world works differently - if the idea is good enough, there will be a bunch of similar projects, and maybe one of them will get the fee structure right, and will survive [^3].
+But I guess the experimentation and tuning in the web3 world works differently - if the idea is good enough, there will be a bunch of similar projects, and maybe one of them will get the fee structure right, and will survive [^3].
 I don't think this kind of experimentation is very efficient, but it may work if there's enough people willing to fund it.

 [^3]: I'm not at all sure that's how things actually work, though.
 Nobody rushes to clone failed projects, and clones of successful projects tend to copy most of the parameters.
 But there's probably some slow tweaking and feedback going on - e.g. SushiSwap might've [influenced](https://cointelegraph.com/news/sushiswaps-liquidity-grab-actually-made-uniswap-stronger-data-shows) the current governance structure of Uniswap.

 # The end!
-Phew, that's a lot of words about silly project.
+Phew, that's a lot of words about a silly project.
 However, I do think the ideas about dual nature of tokens and staking apply to a bunch of other stuff in web3/crypto.
 If I got them terribly wrong, let me know on [Twitter](https://twitter.com/dkishylau).